awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 This parameter is optional\.

+## reWriteBatchedInserts<a name="jdbc20-rewritebatchedinserts-option"></a>
++ **Default Value** – false
++ **Data Type** – Boolean

+This option enables optimization to rewrite and combine compatible INSERT statements into batches\.

+This parameter is optional\.

 ## reWriteBatchedInsertsSize<a name="jdbc20-rewritebatchedinsertssize-option"></a>
 + **Default Value** – 128
 + **Data Type** – Integer

-This option enables optimization to rewrite and combine compatible INSERT statements that are batched\.
+This option enables optimization to rewrite and combine compatible INSERT statements into batches\.
 This value must increase exponentially by the power of 2\.

 This parameter is optional\.